afabris86/triangle-type/README.md

 # Triangle-type

 A JavaScript program that will determine the type of a triangle.
-It should take the lengths of the triangle's three sides as input, and return whether the triangle is equilateral, isosceles or scalene.
+It takes the lengths of the triangle's three sides as input from UI, and return whether the triangle is equilateral, isosceles or scalene.

 The app uses the MVC (model-view-controller) architectural pattern.
-UI is built using [Tradeshift UI](https://github.com/Tradeshift/tradeshift-ui)
+UI components are based on [Tradeshift UI](https://github.com/Tradeshift/tradeshift-ui) components.

 ## Installation
 Close this repository